-Oklahoma customers see an average savings of $63* per month when they bundle their home and auto coverage with SelectQuote.
+customers see an average savings of $693 per year when they bundle their home and auto coverage with SelectQuote.

 We compare rates from dozens of trusted insurance companies to help you save time and money when shopping for home and auto insurance.

 Home and auto insurance in Oklahoma is a necessary fact of life.
 Nearly two-thirds of Oklahoma residents own their own homes, which means there’s no shortage of people seeking affordable home insurance coverage.

 Whether it’s your first time checking out prices for a home insurance policy or you’re looking for cheaper auto insurance, the best way to save—aside from bundling policies together—is to compare rates from several insurance companies at once.
 SelectQuote helps our Oklahoman neighbors shop for home and auto coverage and save time and money in the process.

 Homeowners Insurance in

 Oklahoma’s home insurance costs can be on the expensive side as it is one of the top five most expensive states for insurance premiums according to the Insurance Information Institute.1 Part of the reason for this is its location right in the middle of “Tornado Alley,” the part of the United States that sees regular summer thunderstorms and severe weather.